insideout10/wordlift-docs/docs/analysis.rst

 As I begin to write the content on the post, WordLift automatically start analysing it.

 As soon as I hit the **Save Draft** button in WordPress, WordLift enriches what I have written so far in the editor.
-In the background, the text is sent to the cloud and the `entities <key-concepts.html#entity>`_ are extracted and highlighted with a black underline.
+In the background, the text is sent to the cloud and the `entities <key-concepts.html#entity>`_ are extracted and highlighted with a gray underline.

 .. image:: /images/wordlift-content-analysis-results.png

-By clicking on each entity I can `reconcile <key-concepts.html#reconciliation>`_ it with the same entity in DBpedia or Freebase.
+By clicking on each entity I can `reconcile <key-concepts.html#reconciliation>`_ it with the same entity in DBpedia or Freebase using the `WordLift Edit Post widget <key-concepts.html#wordlift-edit-post-widget>`_.
+The entities that I will choose will be linked to this blog post.

 Reconciling entities
 _____________